-Life’s not a sprint it’s a marathon – he’d maybe read on a t-shirt.
+Life’s a marathon not a sprint – he’d maybe read on a t-shirt.
 Except that meant a sense of a destination.
 No matter it was too distant to see.
 Better, he thought, for the end to be beyond the horizon but to know it was there, somewhere.

 He felt them still working.
 Those things inside him hadn’t entirely given up, performing diligent operations to restore him to proper working order.
 Saved from the ravages of old age.
 For something.

 But that time had surely passed.
 The machines were failing him.
 Finally.

 The snow denser now, swirling, obscuring his vision.
 It didn’t matter that he couldn’t see, he knew the terrain already, knew it well.
 Kept moving higher, rarely getting beyond this point.
 The one time he had, it was … beautiful.
 Not a rational word it seemed now to describe the slipping away into oblivion.
 But that was entirely the point: all this rational, analytical – if subjective – thinking faded to pure experience.
 He could still just enumerate the process of his mind shutting down.